secorolab/FloorPlan-DSL/docs/v2-motivation.md

 - No 3D-data was included in the generated JSON-LD models (e.g. no height was exported for walls, dividers or columns)
 - Inconsistencies in the specification of locations for different elements.
   - Syntax is different between different types of elements.
-  - Some location concepts are defined outside the location model
+  - Some location concepts are defined outside the location model.
-  - Abstraction levels: Features are defined inside the space model, but openings are defined outside of them, despite the relations between them, e.g. Dividers and Entryways
+  - Abstraction levels: Features are defined inside the space model, but openings are defined outside of them, despite the relations between them, e.g. Dividers and Entryways.
 - Model transformations (from textX models to JSON-LD models) used a hard-coded "transformation engine" written in Python.
 This was error-prone and resulted in the following issues:
-  - No validation of model correctness (JSON-LD metamodels are not used in the transformation)
+  - No validation of model correctness (JSON-LD metamodels are not used in the transformation).
-  - Metamodel names in textX do not match JSON-LD metamodels for the same concepts
+  - Metamodel names in textX do not match JSON-LD metamodels for the same concepts.
   - Missing elements in the JSON-LD generation (in addition to 3D data):
     - Doors are modelled as "Dividers" but no JSON-LD is generated for them.
 Features were missing from some JSON-LD exports.
-    - Entryways and Windows were also not exported
+    - Entryways and Windows were also not exported.
     - The custom classes used to parse the model do not respect separation of concerns.
 Out of convenience, they mix semantics of the language with the interpretation required for some of the exports.
       - They use additional classes which are not part of the textx grammar and models, but have corresponding JSON-LD metamodels and are generated "out of thin air" part of the json-ld models (since they do not exist in the textx model AST).
-    - Units are part of the syntax but are ultimately ignored (i.e. no checks if angles are specified in radians or degrees)
+    - Units are part of the syntax but are ultimately ignored (i.e. no checks if angles are specified in radians or degrees).
-  - Abstraction level was inconsistent for some elements (e.g. AngleInDegrees or MeterVariable)
+  - Abstraction level was inconsistent for some elements (e.g. AngleInDegrees or MeterVariable).
-- Duplicated/repeated models due to lack of modularity (e.g. in `models/examples/` three models of `brsu_building_c` add or remove features and openings but share the same spaces)
+- Duplicated/repeated models due to lack of modularity (e.g. in `models/examples/` three models of `brsu_building_c` add or remove features and openings but share the same spaces).
 - Code principles
   - Custom classes also do not have consistent levels of abstraction to match their domain concepts.
-They perform functions that do not match their level of abstraction or ar part of the semantics.
+They perform functions that do not match their level of abstraction or are part of the semantics.
 As an example, `Frames` have translation and rotation matrices and perform transformation of positions and poses.
   - Generally, the methods in custom classes don't follow the principle of single responsibility, and have duplicated code.

 ## Goals of the refactoring

-1. Refactoring the textX metamodels
+1. Refactoring the textX metamodels.
-   1. Making the level of abstraction top-down
+   1. Making the level of abstraction top-down.
-   2. Renaming concepts to align with the JSON-LD ones where applicable
+   2. Renaming concepts to align with the JSON-LD ones where applicable.
-   3. Expand language semantics to facilitate the generation of JSON-LD models
+   3. Expand language semantics to facilitate the generation of JSON-LD models.
    4. Custom classes that match the semantics of the concepts in the model and have appropriate levels of abstraction.
 2. Model-to-text transformations that follow the JSON-LD metamodels.
    Challenge: There is no transformation language available. textX has ways to register [generators](https://textx.github.io/textX/registration.html#textx-generators) but this relies on the custom-written code of the transformation engine.
-JSON-LD metamodels only include types but no pre-defined schema
+JSON-LD metamodels only include types but no pre-defined schema.
-   1. Systematically generate JSON-LD models to include all textx models
+   1. Systematically generate JSON-LD models to include all textx models.
-   2. Add 3D data to JSON-LD generation
+   2. Add 3D data to JSON-LD generation.
-3. Validation of models (e.g. unit consistency)
+3. Validation of models (e.g. unit consistency).
-4. Creating new textX metamodels for the new doors
+4. Creating new textX metamodels for the new doors.
-5. Modularity of the models to enable their reuse
+5. Modularity of the models to enable their reuse.

 ## Implementation